-A beach town located in the Raigad district of Maharashtra, Diveagar is famous for its clean beach and temple dedicated to Suvarna Ganesha (Golden Ganesha Temple).
-Diveagar is a beautiful weekend destination 170 km away from Mumbai.
-The beach in Divegar is pristine and stretches for six km.
+A beach town located in the Raigad district of Maharashtra, Diveagar is famous for its clean beach and temple dedicated to Suvarna Ganesha (Ganesha of Gold).
+Diveagar is a favorite weekend destination among Mumbaikars, being located just 170 km away.
+The pristine six-km long beach at Divegar is its biggest draw.

 Tourists often club their visit to Diveagar with Shrivardhan and Harihareshwar.

 Accommodation options are limited in Diveagar.
 A few budget and mid-range hotels are available.

 In-house restaurants are the best option for eating.
 Don’t forget to inform your hotel about the food preferences.